Germersheim: History

 After his invasion of Gallia, Gaius Iulius Caesar made the Rhine river the border between the Roman Empire and Germania.
 Some small areas east of it were later invaded and added to the Roman province of Agri Decumates.
 As it was attacked more and more it was given up in the second half of the third century and a military camp was founded, named "Vicus Iulii" ("Village of Julius/Julius' Village).
 It was supported up to the fourth century.

 The first record of the name "Germersheim" is from 1090, when it was named in the Sinsheimer Chronik (Chronicle of Sinsheim).
 The citadel was rebuilt by the emperor Conrad II, and the German king Rudolph von Habsburg (Rudolf of Habsburg) gave Germersheim city rights in 1276 (18 August).
 There is a legend which says that he, as a sick man, rode from Germersheim to Speyer to die there and not in Germersheim.

 In 1325 the town was given to the Electorate of the Palatinate by King Ludwig IV.
 It got a higher status in the following centuries.
 A Catholic Order founded a monastery in 1298 which it used up to 1527.

 Having been nearly destroyed in the times of the plague and the Thirty Years' War, during which it was conquered by Austria and then by France, Germersheim was burned down by French troops in 1674.
 Only the crypt and the foundations of the Catholic Church survived.

-After the death of the elector Charles II it was claimed by the French as a dependency of Alsace.
-As a consequence, there ensued the disastrous Germersheim war of succession, which lasted until the Peace of Ryswick in 1697.
+The death of the childless elector Charles II in 1685 led to the devastating War of the Palatinate Succession (1688-1697) during which Germersheim was claimed by the French as a dependency of Alsace.
 Through the intervention of the pope in 1702, the French, on payment of a large sum, agreed to vacate the town, and in 1715 its fortifications were rebuilt.